artsafro/my/README.md

 python main.py
 ```

 Open `http://localhost:5000` in your browser.
-Upload images, adjust map strengths
+Upload one or more images.
+Sliders update a live preview in real time for the first selected image.
+Use the **Generate Maps** button for normal maps, or the **Create ORM** / **Create ERM**
+buttons to produce combined maps.
+Multiple images are processed in batch.
-and diffuse parameters, then generate maps.
-Results can be downloaded directly
-from the browser.
+All results can be downloaded directly from the browser.